- When to See a Doctor

 If your doctor suspects you have an invasive tapeworm infection, they may order blood tests to check for infection.
 They may also suggest you get an MRI or CT scan to see if there are larvae in your brain.

-Treatments for tapeworms
+Treatments for a tapeworm infection

 Health Solutions From Our Sponsors